Masterclass Instructors and staff for the 2025 Treasure Coast Summer Band Camp include:

 Thomas C. Dougherty

-At Jensen Beach High School, Mr. Dougherty directs the Marching Band, Concert Band, Symphonic Band, Pep Band, Jazz Ensemble (JB2), Brass Techniques Class, Woodwind Techniques Class, and AP Music Theory.
+At Jensen Beach High School, Mr. Dougherty directs the Marching Band, Beginning Band, Concert Band, Symphonic Band, Pep Band, Jazz Ensemble (JB2), Brass Techniques Class, Woodwind Techniques Class, and AP Music Theory.

 Prior to his appointment at Jensen Beach High School, Mr. Dougherty coordinated the instrumental music curriculum at Alfred I. DuPont Middle School in Jacksonville, FL.